Definition of Pedantic

 - The pedant still does the cause of education incalculable injury.
-(From William Chandler Bagley’s Craftsmanship in Teaching)
+(From Craftsmanship in Teaching, by William Chandler Bagley)

 Bill Prady and Chuck Lorre’s sitcom contains a pedantic character, Dr. Sheldon Lee Cooper, who is a theoretical physicist.
-Dr. Sheldon Cooper is idiosyncratic, obsessed, have extreme narcissism and extensive general knowledge.
-Other characteristics in his personality include inflated ego, prodigy, social ineptitude and his inability to express emotions to people, which show him as a typical pedantic person.
+Dr. Sheldon Cooper is idiosyncratic and obsessed, being possessed with extreme narcissism and extensive general knowledge.
+Other characteristics of his personality include inflated ego, prodigy, social ineptitude, and his inability to express emotions to people, which show him as a typical pedantic person.

 Function of Pedantic

-Writers use a pedantic character to teach something in a complicated manner or to teach with excessive demonstration of knowledge.
-Another purpose of the writers for using pedantic is to display their multilingual abilities by using excessive knowledge.
-Though pedantic refers to displaying a sense of knowledge that is its positive side; however, it also tells about the narrow-mindedness of a character or a writer who tries to insist on adhering to arbitrary rules and principles because often such rules might be pointless.
+Writers use a pedantic character to teach something in a complicated manner, or to teach with excessive demonstration of knowledge.
+Another purpose of writers in using pedantry is to display their multilingual abilities by using excessive knowledge.
+Though the term pedantic refers to displaying a sense of knowledge, which is its positive side, it also tells about the narrow-mindedness of a character or a writer who tries to insist on adhering to arbitrary rules and principles, because often such rules are pointless.